The Philippines is a stunning place, with a lot to offer. Today we share the most beautiful places in the Philippines, so you don’t miss a thing!

 The people of Sagada have a different idea about the afterlife than most of us.
 Instead of burying coffins into the ground, they hang the coffins in the cave, believing that the higher they are, there is a higher chance of their spirit reaching a higher nature in the afterlife.
 It’s eerie, but an astonishing view.

-With more than 7000 islands, numerous beautiful sandy beaches, waterfalls, mountains, and booming cities – the Philippines is surely becoming the next “it” destination.
+With more than 7000 islands, numerous beautiful sandy beaches, waterfalls, mountains, booming cities and an easy Philippines visa process – the Philippines is surely becoming the next “it” destination.
 If you wish to lay around on the beach, sipping cocktails or go climb a volcano – you can do both.
 If you’re still not convinced, consider the fact that the Philippines have the longest Christmas celebration in the world, lasting from the 1stof September to the 6thof January!